JamesBarrettMsc/JamesBarrettMsc/README.md

 ## Hi there 👋

+### Disclaimer
+My spelling is just awful and I tend to rely on speech-to-text software, So you will see lots of spelling & grammar mistakes throughout anything I have typed.

 - 🌱 I’m currently learning Git & GitHub
 - I would like to find or start a very small project I could  use as a sandbox of sorts.

-### Disclaimer
-My spelling is just awful and I tend to rely on speech-to-text software, So you will see lots of spelling & grammar mistakes throughout anything I have typed.
-(I do have dyslexia)

 <!--